-Peer Learning is one of the most effective forms of company training there is.
-It helps make company training courses and lessons much more engaging and relatable by learners.
+Peer Learning is one of the most effective forms of company training – it makes lessons easier to relate to which subsequently makes them more engaging to learners.
 L&D Experts agree that it should make up some 30 per cent of all training.
-It works both in places of existing training methodology but can easily augment existing systems.
+It works well as a standalone methodology but can also augment existing learning systems.
 So what is it and how can you make it work for you?

 What is Peer Learning?